-While I was about to indulge in one of my afternoon farmer naps the other day, I overheard a conversation between Antonio and Ivan, one of our farm members and co-owner of Maizal, a popular Mexican restaurant in Toronto) and a member of our farm, shared with Antonio that he had been recently asked about how Maizal kept up with their own sustainability practices at the restaurant.
+While I was about to indulge in one of my farmer naps the other day, I overheard an interesting conversation about the ocean that kept me from drifting off to sleep.

+Ivan, co-owner of Maizal (a popular Mexican restaurant in Toronto) and a member of our farm, shared with Antonio that he had been recently asked about how Maizal kept up with sustainability practices at the restaurant.
 Lately, Maizal had been getting some buzz in the press about their zero food waste game.

 Aside from upholding a zero food waste practice, and only using biodegradable take-out containers and cutlery, the seafood Maizal uses in their tacos and and other meals comes from sustainable fishing practices.

-Ivan noted that relative to the land, the ocean seems harder to respect for many of us.
+Ivan noted that, for many of us, the ocean seems harder to respect relative to the land.
 Cavaleiro Farm is only 30 minutes away from the north part of the city, he observed.
 But oceans?
 We’re so far-removed from them, that it’s an out-of-sight, out-of-mind kind of deal.

-What we probably see more than the real thing are photos of luxurious beach getaways abroad, where days of basking in white sands and crystal clear ocean waters are promised.
+What we probably see more than the real thing are photos of luxurious beach getaways, where days of basking in white sands and crystal clear ocean waters are promised.

-The truth though is there’s a lot of ugliness happening within the depths of the Big Blue.
+But the truth is there’s a lot of ugliness happening within the depths of the Big Blue.
 Aside from the overfishing problem, there’s also the dilemma of how we’ve turned our oceans into giant garbage dumps.

 Plastic Ocean Waters

-It does a great job of breaking down exactly what happens with all the plastic that’s made in this world and ultimately thrown out.
+It breaks down exactly what happens with all the plastic that’s made in this world and ultimately thrown out.

-According to the video, here’s what happens: Over those many, many years, the plastic is exposed to the elements and, as a result, gets broken down into very tiny particles.
+Here’s what happens, according to the video: Over those many, many years, the plastic is exposed to the elements and, as a result, gets broken down into very tiny particles.

 Those microscopic pieces of plastic absorb high amounts of toxins that have also made their way into the oceans from agricultural and other industries.